Sicily or Sardinia: which should you visit?

 Five pink flamingos flying over the lagoon of San Teodoro in Sardinia

-Pink flamingos flying over San Teodoro lagoon Sardinia
+Pink flamingos flying over San Teodoro lagoon in Sardinia

 Top tips for Sicily and Sardinia